cs1302uga/cs1302-urgency-queue/README.md

 	   start within the next phase of your development.
 We'll call these the independent methods.

-1. Prepare to implement the methods (Suggested Deadline: Wednesday, Mar 12th.
+1. Prepare to implement the methods (Suggested Deadline: Wednesday, Oct 15th.
 9 days before the deadline):

    - [ ] Create the `.java` files for each implementing class and the common parent (`BaseLinkedUrgencyQueue`) and make sure all classes are in the correct package and all entities have the proper visibility.
 For each file: